Scarabol/rock-raiders-web/README.md

 - Auto train raider to man vehicles
 - Make raider unselectable as driver
 - Implement beam up for vehicles
+- Raider sometimes sitting wrong way around in vehicles
+- Walker digger not loaded correctly or at least the upgrades

 ### Near (v0.6.0)